How Bottled Water Works

 Woman Pulling Bottled Water from Supermarket Shelf

 For a natural resource that most of us have access to for minimal cost, water is doing pretty well as a revenue generator.
-The bottled version of the stuff is currently an $8 billion industry in the United States alone, with Americans drinking about 7 billion gallons of it in 2005.
-That's compared to hundreds of billions of gallons of tap water, but for a product that can cost up to 10,000 times more than its municipal counterpart, it's still an impressive marketshare.
+Bottled water is a $94 billion industry in the United States, with people in the U.S. drinking about 15.9 billion gallons of it in 2022.
+That's compared to hundreds of billions of gallons of tap water, but it's still an impressive market share for a product costing 10,000 times more than its municipal counterpart.

 Advertisement